sanjayvanan/IntelliBid/README.md

 ### **1️⃣ Core Auction Functionality**
 - **Real-Time Bidding**: Live bid updates using WebSockets (Socket.io), ensuring instant feedback for all participants.
+- **Proxy Bidding System**: Users set their maximum bid, and the system automatically bids the minimum amount needed to maintain their lead, up to their limit.
-- **Automated Auction Management**: A dedicated background process autonomously manages the auction lifecycle, monitoring expired listings, updating their status from 'active' to 'ended', and triggering automated email notifications to winners using Nodemailer.
+- **Automated Auction Management**: A dedicated background process autonomously manages the auction lifecycle, monitoring expired listings, updating their status from 'active' to 'ended', and triggering automated email notifications to winners.
+- **Edit Restrictions**: Sellers can edit listings to correct errors, but the system locks the listing as soon as the first bid is placed to ensure fairness.

 ---

 ### **2️⃣ AI-Powered Intelligence**
+- **🤖 IntelliBid Assistant (Chatbot)**: A file-based RAG (Retrieval-Augmented Generation) chatbot that answers user questions about platform policies, fees, and features.
+It reads from a dynamic knowledge base (`policies.md`) to provide accurate, context-aware support.
+- **✨ Smart Attribute Auto-Detection**: Uses Vector Search to find similar items in the database and reuse their specification fields (e.g., "Battery Health" for phones).
+If no match is found, it uses Gemini AI to generate a custom schema of relevant attributes for that specific product.
-- **AI Description Generator**: Auto-generate professional item descriptions using Google Gemini AI.
+- **📝 AI Description Generator**: Auto-generate professional item descriptions using Google Gemini AI based on the item name and category.
-- **RAG-Based Market Appraiser**: Uses Retrieval-Augmented Generation (RAG) for data-driven pricing insights.
-Draft listings are embedded using `text-embedding-004`, matched against similar **sold** items via vector search, and evaluated by Gemini to estimate value and analyze pricing strategy.
+- **🔍 RAG-Based Market Appraiser**: Analyzes draft listings against real sold item history.
+It retrieves similar sold items via vector search and uses Gemini to estimate the value and provide a "Deal Score."
-- **AI Smart & Vector-Based Recommendations**: Uses AI-generated vector embeddings to represent item descriptions in a high-dimensional vector space and applies L2 (Euclidean) distance to retrieve and recommend semantically similar active auctions.
+- **💡 Vector-Based Recommendations**: Uses AI-generated vector embeddings to represent items in high-dimensional space, applying L2 (Euclidean) distance to recommend semantically similar active auctions.

 ---